 Italian stuffed Calamari recipe is a classic Italian dish, known as stuffed squid Italian-style all over the world.
-They are a very tasty fish recipe, perfect for any occasion and any season.
+They are a very tasty seafood recipe, perfect for any occasion and any season.

 There are many versions in Italy, with different ingredients, depending on the region and local traditions.
 We are going to show you the Italian classic stuffed calamari recipe, made WITH tomato sauce (from southern Italy) and WITHOUT tomato sauce (from northern Italy).